 A blind squirrel will get a nut every once in a while.
 How sure that is in the photography business!
 This is going to give you an array of different scenarios that the photographer managed and how well the shoot went.
 It can also give you some ideas that you may not have thought of.
 Make sure they were taken in the past 12-18 months to see their current skills.

 Are the images sharp?

 Whether inside or out, look at the lighting and shadows.
-Are they harsh hard edges (bad) or soft smooth transition (good).
-Look at things like the eyes, are they dark and look like they belong to a heroin addict (bad) or can you see soft shadows that accent the face (good).
-Is there a lot of contract – very bright whites and very dark blacks (bad) or is the lighting consistent where you can see details in the bright & dark areas?
+Are they harsh, hard edges (bad) or soft, smooth transition (excellent).
+Look at things like the eyes, are they dark and look like they belong to a heroin addict (bad) or can you see soft shadows that accent the face (excellent).
+Is there a lot of contrast – very bright whites and very dark blacks (bad) or is the lighting consistent where you can see details in the bright & dark areas?

 Is everything in place?

-Are the clothes each person is wearing complimentary to one another (good) or does they look like a Goodwill Garage Sale exploded (bad).
+Are the clothes each person is wearing complementary to one another (excellent) or does they look like a Goodwill Garage Sale exploded (bad).